stratisproject/BlockchainProgramming/other_types_of_asset/issuing_an_asset.md

 In Open Asset, the Asset ID is derived from the issuer's **ScriptPubKey**.
 If you want to issue a Colored Coin, you need to prove ownership of such **ScriptPubKey**.
 And the only way to do that on the Blockchain is by spending a coin belonging to such **ScriptPubKey**.

-The coin that you will choose to spend for issuing colored coins is called “**Issuance Coin**” in **NBitcoin**.
+The coin that you will choose to spend for issuing colored coins is called “**Issuance Coin**” in **NStratis**.
-I want to emit an Asset from the book bitcoin address: [1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB](https://www.smartbit.com.au/address/1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB).
+I want to emit an Asset from the book stratis address: [1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB](https://www.smartbit.com.au/address/1KF8kUVHK42XzgcmJF4Lxz4wcL5WDL97PB).

 Take a look at my balance, I decided to use the following coin for issuing assets.